 Killing A King

 At Gotti’s 1992 trial, Salvatore “Sammy the Bull” Gravano described the planning and execution of Castellano.
-Gravano, who was Gotti’s former underboss in the Gambino family and trusted co-conspirator in Castellano’s demise, had four months earlier turned informant.
+Gravano, who was Gotti’s former underboss in the Gambino family and trusted co-conspirator in Paul Castellano’s demise, had four months earlier turned informant.
 After the trial, he would be known as the man who helped bring down John Gotti.

-Gravano told the court he sat next to Gotti waiting for the murder to unfold as they watched close by.
+Gravano told the court that he sat next to Gotti waiting for the murder to unfold as they watched close by.
 At 5 p.m., Gotti’s four hitmen were waiting outside the entrance to Sparks Steak House.
 When Castellano’s car pulled up alongside them at a red light, Gotti gave the order over a walkie-talkie.

 Gravano and Gotti watched from behind the tinted windows of a Lincoln sedan as the four gunmen shot Castellano six times and Bilotti four times as they exited the car.
 Gotti then drove slowly past the bodies before making their exit onto Second Avenue and back to Brooklyn.